FireSquid6/dotcopy/site/content/index.md

 - it forces everything to be in nix (not a bad thing, just not what everyone wants)
 - you can't do the different stuff for different machines with home-manager (ig you could import stuff from a different file in gitignore maybe but that's a pain)

-## Doesn't this waste disk space having nearly duplicate files?
+## Does this waste disk space?

-cry me a river about your few kilobytes.
+Yes - dotcopy does waste some disk space by copying your dotfiles.
+However, it shouldn't be more than a couple of megabytes.